saurabh0998/celery/readme.md

 ### 6. Configure Celery

-Ensure the Celery configuration is set correctly in the `scripts/celery_config.py` or directly within `tasks.py`.
 Update the broker URL if needed:

 ```
 # Example Celery configuration in tasks.py